benchan911/tp/docs/UserGuide.md

     |___________|____________________________________________________________________________________|
     | 2         |  Jodi                                                                              |
     |___________|____________________________________________________________________________________|

 #### 4.1.7 Sort all names within the existing student lists from the student list collection
 Sort all names within the existing student lists.
-Regardless whether the names within the list are in order, this command will force all existing lists to be sorted by their list name within the student list collection.
+Regardless whether the names within the list are in order, this command will force all existing lists sort the names within the list.

 Command: